asrawool/Ctrl-She/README.md

 # 📖 Overview

-Ctrl-She is an **AI-powered Industrial Knowledge Management Platform** designed to centralize industrial documentation, maintenance records, compliance reports, safety documentation, insurance records, certifications, and asset intelligence into a single intelligent workspace.
+Ctrl+She is an **AI-powered Industrial Knowledge Management Platform** designed to centralize industrial documentation, maintenance records, compliance reports, safety documentation, insurance records, certifications, and asset intelligence into a single intelligent workspace.

 Instead of searching through multiple folders and disconnected systems, engineers can simply ask questions in natural language and instantly receive accurate answers backed by AI.